udacitydrl/continuous-control/REPORT.md

 ## Brief overview of DDPG algorithm
 DDPG is an algorithm which cocurrently learns an action and Q-value and consists of an actor and a critic network.
-* The actor learns to predict an action given a state.
+* Given a state the actor learns to predict action from Q-value.
-* The critic learns to estimate Q-values given a state and an action.
+* Using off-policy data, i.e, a state and an action pair, the critic learns to estimate Q-values.

+The algorithm is closely connected to DQN.
+Given the optimal Q-value, the optimal action is the one which generates the optimal Q-value in any given state.
+DDPG interleaves learning an approximator to optimal Q-value with learning an approximator to the optimal action.

 In addition, DDPG uses experience replay and Ornstein–Uhlenbeck process.
 * experience replay is used to randomly sample batches to reduce the correlation of experiences in training.